Resume Content & Formatting

 - Do not use the word “I” or other first-person pronouns.

-- Use past tense in describing past positions and use present tense for your current position(s).
+- Use the past tense to describe past positions and the present tense for current positions.

 - Be consistent in your use of punctuation throughout the document.
 For instance, either use periods at the end of all your bullets or not.